Shortrope/hooks-file/LessonsLearned.md

 ### 2. Python indentation
 - The first indentation is the model for the rest of the indentation of the block.
 - If you use 3 spaces on the first line of a 'def' then the rest of the 'def' should use 3 spaces as well.

+## 11/17/18
+### 1. Be disciplined with commits and work tasks
+While working on a specific task, I have a habbit of making many unrelated changes.
+Then commiting all of it in one commit.
+Pick something to work on and commit only the things related to that task.
+This will keep the git log organized.
+This will make rolling back to an earlier commit easier.
+This will give more clairity on the progress of the project